entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/custom-search-sort.md

 You can use [JsonIgnore] attribute to prevent the property from being sent to the client.
 :::

- And then use the `SearchBy` configuration method to specify a custom LINQ expression that should be used when filtering by this field:
+ And then use the `SearchBy` configuration method to specify a custom LINQ expression that should be used when filtering by `companyName` field:

 ```c#
 var qb = new DataTableQueryBuilder<UserListData>(request, o =>